WHO WE ARE

-He also produced the Tony-nominated Broadway engagement of Heidi Schreck’s What the Constitution Means to Me, its subsequent national tour, and the live capture film now available on Amazon Prime Video.
-Prior producing credits include the Tony Award-nominated productions of Natasha, Pierre & The Great Comet of 1812 and On The Town.
+Matt produced the Tony-nominated Broadway engagement of Heidi Schreck’s What the Constitution Means to Me, its subsequent national tour, and the live capture film now available on Amazon Prime Video.
+He also produced three of this season's most acclaimed plays: Antoinette Chinonye Nwandu's Pass Over, Tina Satter's Is This A Room, and Lucas Hnath's Dana H. Prior producing credits include the Tony Award-nominated productions of Natasha, Pierre & The Great Comet of 1812 and On The Town.

 He serves on the Board of Governors of the Association of Theatrical Press Agents and Managers (ATPAM), as Vice Chair of the Board of Directors of the Brooklyn-based theatre company The TEAM, and on the 20|30 Leadership Council for the Clinton Foundation.
 He is also the founder of the COVID Theatre Think-Tank.

 Nicole Capatasto VP, Public Relations & Account Services